OlegSmelov/omgrofl-interpreter/README.md

 Omgrofl-interpteter
 ===================

-Omgrofl interpreter with JIT support
+Omgrofl interpreter written in Java

 About
 -----